lightningnetwork/lnd/docs/INSTALL.md

 Running `lnd` for the first time will by default generate the `admin.macaroon`, `read_only.macaroon`, and `macaroons.db` files that are used to authenticate into `lnd`.
-They will be stored in the default `lnd` data directory.
-Note that if you specified an alternative data directory (via the `--datadir` argument), you will have to additionally pass the updated location of the `admin.macaroon` file into `lncli` using the `--macaroonpath` argument.
+They will be stored in the network directory (default:
+`lnddir/data/chain/bitcoin/mainnet`) so that it's possible to use a distinct password for mainnet, testnet, simnet, etc. Note that if you specified an alternative data directory (via the `--datadir` argument), you will have to additionally pass the updated location of the `admin.macaroon` file into `lncli` using the `--macaroonpath` argument.

 To disable macaroons for testing, pass the `--no-macaroons` flag into *both* `lnd` and `lncli`.